 - have custody of a child whose condition or circumstances make it appropriate that you not be required to work outside of the home.1

 1 Minn.
 Stat. § 518.552

 How will a judge make a decision about alimony?

-The judge will decide how much alimony to award you and for how long, either temporary or permanent.
-A judge will not consider either your or your spouse’s misconduct during your marriage.
-A judge will consider the following factors when deciding an alimony award:
+The judge will decide how much alimony to award you and for how long.
+Alimony can either be temporary or permanent.
+A judge will not consider your or your spouse’s misconduct during your marriage when determining alimony.
+A judge will consider the following factors:

-- your finances, property (including property awarded to you as part of the divorce), and your ability to meet your needs on your own, including whether you have a child living with you and are receiving child support;
+- your ability to meet your needs on your own, including whether you have a child living with you and are receiving child support;

 - the time you would need to get the necessary education or training to allow you to find a job and the likelihood of you completing the education or training and becoming self-sufficient, given your age and skills;

 - your standard of living during your marriage;